a-daszek/a-daszek/README.md

 I'm improving my knowledge and skills in building web applications - I plan to become a fullstack developer.

-I started my programming journey with Python and in the future I plan on expanding my current skill set in this language.
+I started my programming journey with Python and in the future I want to expand my current skill set in this language.

 ## 🛠 Main Technologies